-Waiver Agencies are responsible for prior authorization of all HCBA Waiver services and verification that the requested services are provided in accordance with the participant's current POT, and are medical necessity.
+Waiver Agencies are responsible for prior authorization of all HCBA Waiver services and verification that the requested services are in accordance with the participant's current POT and are medically necessary.

-In areas where there is no Waiver Agency, DHCS is responsible for prior authorization of all HCBA Waiver services and verification that the requested services are in accordance with the participant's current POT and are medical necessity.
+In areas where there is no Waiver Agency, DHCS is responsible for prior authorization of all HCBA Waiver services and verification that the requested services are in accordance with the participant's current POT and are medically necessary.
 HCBA Waiver providers are responsible for direct submission of claims to the FI.